-On Earth and due to its strong magnetic field, the entrapment of charged particles takes place at higher altitude and the only chance for charged particles to collide with Earth atmospheric gases is at the two magnetic poles, where magnetic field force lines converge into/ out of Earth and charged particle enter the lower atmospheric altitude; some to collide with air gases and some bounce back towards the other magnetic pole just before collision.
-On Mars, and due to its magnetic field weakness, the entrapment of charged particles takes place at lower altitude and accordingly the spiraling charged particles collide with Mars atmospheric gases at all times, and whether along the day side and/ or night side magnetic field force lines.
+A charged particle can carry its spiral path around a magnetic field force line that faces the Sun only to bounce back and pick up a spiral path around another magnetic field force line at random as with the case of Earth, which could be on the day side or the night side of the planet.
+Along the spiraling paths between the two magnetic poles, the collision of charged particles with one another produces energy the warms up the surface of the planet.
+The collision of charged particles and atmospheric gases would produce such Aurora lights that are observed on Mars.
+On Earth and due to its strong magnetic field, the entrapment of charged particles takes place at higher altitude and the only chance for charged particles to collide with Earth atmospheric gases is at the two magnetic poles, where magnetic field force lines converge into/ out of Earth and charged particle enter the lower atmospheric altitude; some to collide with air gases and some bounce back towards the other magnetic pole.
+On Mars, and due to its magnetic field weakness, the entrapment of charged particles takes place at lower altitude and accordingly the spiraling charged particles collide with Mars atmospheric gases at all times, along the day side and also night side magnetic field force lines.

 This confirms the presence of a magnetic field on Mars and provides further credibility at the Martian climate model that I introduced earlier in 2009.
 An extract of which is available on Mars Warming page of this site.